-The District engages in informal discipline, which takes place within the school.
-Methods of informal discipline include:
+Informal discipline takes place within the school.
+It includes:

 - A. writing assignments;

 - B. change of seating or location;

 - C. lunch-time, before school, or after-school detention;

 - D. in-school restriction;

 Detentions

 A student may be detained after school or asked to come to school early by a teacher, after giving the student and their parents one day's notice.
 The student or their parents are responsible for transportation.